Darcyddx/Active-Vision/Documentation/Scrum/March/21_March.md

 # Daily - stand ups 21/03/25
+### Everyone
+## What have I done?
+- Meeting with the client and tutor
+- Discuss about the Sprint 1's work distribution
+- Reflect on the player detection part

+## What am I doing next?
+- Finish each one's work for the Sprint 1
+- Talk with the client about what we have achieved

 ### Pei Ling Lam
 ## What have I done?
-- research on using tflite on mobile app for tennis tracking
+- Research on using tflite on mobile app for tennis tracking
-- analyse the DMPR-PS and see what need to be modified for tennis court
+- Analyse the DMPR-PS and see what need to be modified for tennis court

 ## What am I doing next?
-- continue research on using tflite on mobile app
+- Continue research on using tflite on mobile app
-- try to modify the DMPR-PS code for data preprocessing
+- Try to modify the DMPR-PS code for data preprocessing

 ### Yichi Zhang
 ## What have I done?
 - Try to use the distilled models to predict the trajectory of the ball but find layer unmatch problem
-- draw model architecture diagrams
+- Draw model architecture diagrams

 ## What am I doing next?

-- wait for weekly meeting to plan
+- Wait for weekly meeting to plan

+### Xi Ding
+## What have I done?
+- Research on Android app camera feed integration

+## What am I doing next?
+- Implement Android app camera feed integration